Model Combination in Risk Sharing under Ambiguity: Abstract

 \section{Abstract}

-We consider the problem of an agent who faces losses over a finite time horizon and may choose to share some of these losses with a counterparty.
-The agent is uncertain about the true loss distribution and has multiple models for the losses.
-Their goal is to optimize a mean-variance type criterion with model ambiguity through risk sharing.
-We construct such a criterion by adapting the monotone mean-variance preferences of Maccheroni et al. (2009) to the multiple models setting and exploit a dual representation to mitigate time-consistency issues.
+We consider the problem of an agent who faces losses in continuous time over a finite time horizon and may choose to share some of these losses with a counterparty.
+The agent is uncertain about the true loss distribution and has multiple models for the losses, characterized by a finite set of probability measures.
+Their goal is to optimize a mean-variance type criterion with model combination under ambiguity through risk sharing.
+We construct such a criterion using the chi-squared divergence, exploiting a dual representation to expand the state space, yielding a time consistent problem.
 Assuming a Cram\'er-Lundberg loss model, we fully characterize the optimal risk sharing contract and the agent’s wealth process under the optimal strategy.
-Furthermore, we prove that the strategy we obtain is admissible and prove that the value function satisfies the appropriate verification conditions.
-Finally, we apply the optimal strategy to an insurance setting using data from a Spanish automobile insurance portfolio, where we obtain differing models using cross-validation and provide numerical illustrations of the results.
+We prove that the strategy we obtain is admissible and that the value function satisfies the appropriate verification conditions.
+Furthermore, we show that the model combination problem is equivalent to the monotone mean-variance problem of Maccheroni et al.~(2009) under a composite probability measure that depends on the agent's reference probability measures.
+Finally, we apply the optimal strategy to an insurance setting in a simulation example and provide numerical illustrations of the results.